-15. This Article as now amended states that the Law "defines the procedure of election and dismissal of the Human Rights Defender, as well as the powers, the terms and the guarantees of his/her activity".
-The sole change is the replacement of the prior word "appointment" by the word "election", which is logical in view of the terms of Article 83.1.1, of the Constitution.
-Although the change was perhaps not unavoidably necessary, it serves to underline the fact that the Defender appropriately is an elected official.

-16. Considering the content of the law, the term "functioning" could be added as one of the aspects of the Defender's activity defined by the law.

-17. The use of the broad term "dismissal" to denote a termination of the tenure of the Defender is not objectionable in this context and has not been criticised in prior comments by the Venice Commission on the Law.
-Perhaps the term "termination of the Defender's powers" as used in the title of Article 6 of the Law would be more appropriate, though.
+- 10. This Article as now amended states that the Law "defines the procedure of election and dismissal of the Human Rights Defender, as well as the powers, the terms and the guarantees of his/her activity".
+The sole change is the replacement of the prior word "appointment" by the word "election", which is logical in view of the terms of Article 83.1(1), of the Constitution (cf. item 18 below).
+Although the change was perhaps not unavoidably necessary, it serves to underline the fact that the Defender appropriately is an elected official. - 11.
+The use of the broad term "dismissal" to denote a termination of the tenure of the Defender is not objectionable in this context and has not been criticised in prior comments by the Venice Commission on the Law.
+By contrast, a word equivalent to "revocation" would seem inappropriate.